plgagne/Game-Boy-Essentials/drafts/notes.md

 ## Nintendo Power (the rewritable cartridges)
 L’histoire de Nintendo volume 4 page 148 mentions the project was a way to get more cartridges in the small combinis (the Japanese dépanneur).

+## Alexei Pajitnov's role on Yoshi's Cookie
+He is credited with creating puzzles for the SNES version, which came out in Japan after the Famicom and Game Boy versions.
+Henk Rogers is also credited for the SNES version.
+He is not credited on Game Boy.
+Source: https://www.mobygames.com/game/snes/yoshis-cookie/credits